 Bud Powell

-Born Earl Powell in New York City, he was the son and grandson of musicians.
-He began studying European classical forms as a child and helped to bring jazz piano into the modern age.
-Regarded as an originator of the modern jazz piano style, Powell was also active in developing the genre known as bebop.
+Earl Powell was born in New York City, the son and grandson of musicians.
+As a child, he began studying European classical forms and helped bring jazz piano into the modern age.
+Regarded as the originator of the modern jazz piano style, Powell was also active in developing the genre known as bebop.

 Powell played in Cootie Williams' big band from 1943 to '44.
-He became part of the bop scene shortly thereafter, working with saxophonist Charlie Parker and various others and in smaller combos led by musicians such as Dizzy Gillespie.
-The pianist's circle of friends included keyboardists Thelonious Monk, Elmo Hope, and Herbie Nichols.
+Shortly after that, he became part of the bop scene, working with saxophonist Charlie Parker and various others and in smaller combos led by musicians such as Dizzy Gillespie.
+The pianist's friends included keyboardists Thelonious Monk, Elmo Hope, and Herbie Nichols.

 Bud Powell’s life included many health problems.
 His first major hospitalization occurred in 1945, reportedly the result of a brutal beating suffered at the hands of members of the Philadelphia police force.
 Numerous hospitalizations, bouts of depression, electro-shock therapy, and using tranquilizers and alcohol marred the remainder of his life.

 Powell began to suffer from emotional problems that kept him from working steadily.
-1959 he moved to France but returned in 1964 to play at New York City's Birdland.
+1959, he moved to France but returned in 1964 to play at New York City's Birdland.
 Powell made a series of marvelous recordings for the Blue Note, Roost, and Verve labels.
-He spent 1959-'64 in Europe, taking up residence in Paris, then returning to the United States for a brief concert tour.
+He spent 1959-'64 in Europe, was a resident in Paris, and then returned to the United States for a brief concert tour.
 He stayed in New York, disappeared in early 1965, and died on July 31, 1966, of tuberculosis, malnutrition, and alcoholism.

 All That Jazz: The Illustrated Story of Jazz Music